-Let’s start 2019 with a very interesting showcase interview – Anton Palchikov from Playrix was kind enough to give a peek behind the scenes and tell us how articy:draft can be a valuable tool for mobile development.
+Let’s start the year with a very interesting showcase interview – Anton Palchikov from Playrix was kind enough to give a peek behind the scenes and tell us how articy:draft can be a valuable tool for mobile development.

 Articy: Could you please introduce yourself and tell us a bit about Playrix and the games you create?

 Playrix: I’m Anton Palchikov, and I’m a Lead Technical Game Designer for Gardenscapes, one of the Playrix projects.

 Playrix is a mobile game development company that was founded in 2004.
 We started off as a casual game developer for PC and designed several award-winning games.
 In 2011, we switched to the free-to-play market to make games for smartphones and tablets.

 Today our games — Homescapes, Gardenscapes, Township, Fishdom — have consistently been in the Top 50 Grossing Apps for iOS and Google Play, and we have over 25 million daily active users playing our games.

 Articy: Playrix is very successful with their game catalogue, especially with mobile games.
 Can you give us some insight into the size of the game teams and their structure?